1. KnowledgeBank

 Do I have to restate my previous accounts for R&D tax credits?

 It is not necessary to restate (or re-file with amendments) previous accounts to claim research and development (R&D) tax credits.
 An R&D tax credit claim can be treated as a prior-year adjustment in the following period’s accounts.
-It is, however, worth noting that the accounting treatment for SME R&D tax credits differs from large company (RDEC) claims.
+It is, however, worth noting that the accounting treatment for R&D tax credits differs depending on which scheme you are claiming under.

 You can restate your previous accounts for R&D tax credits, but you don’t have to.
 In our experience, it would actually be very unusual to do so.
 Re-stating your accounts is only necessary when your accounts do not comply with the Companies Act.
 The Corporation Tax shown in your accounts is simply a provision, therefore any subsequent change to your liability generally does not require your accounts to be re-stated.